 Title: Empowering Parents to Promote Child Well-being: Integrating Neurobiological & Neighborhood-level Approaches

-This talk will focus on the interplay between neurobiology and environmental influences that inform our understanding of developmental pathways towards risk and resilience, as well as how Attachment and Biobehavioral Catch-up (ABC), an attachment-based parent coaching program, can protect infants and toddlers in the face of early adversity.
-Considerations about neighborhood-level factors that influence children and program implementation will also be addressed, with recommendations for clinical and community practices.
+This talk focused on the interplay between neurobiology and environmental influences that inform our understanding of developmental pathways towards risk and resilience, as well as how Attachment and Biobehavioral Catch-up (ABC), an attachment-based parent coaching program, can protect infants and toddlers in the face of early adversity.
+Considerations about neighborhood-level factors that influence children and program implementation were addressed, with recommendations for clinical and community practices.

 Dr. Kristin Bernard is an Associate Professor of Clinical Psychology at Stony Brook University, where she is the Director of the Developmental Stress and Prevention Lab.
 She earned her Ph.D. from University of Delaware in 2013 and completed her clinical internship at the University of Illinois- Chicago.
 Dr. Bernard's current research examines how exposure to childhood adversity affects neurobiological and behavioral development, and how parenting programs can protect children in the face of stress.
 She has been involved in the development, implementation, and evaluation of Attachment and Biobehavioral Catch-up, or ABC, an intervention for infants and toddlers at risk.
 She is currently partnering with Power of Two and NYC’s Administration for Children's Services to disseminate and scale the ABC intervention.
 Dr. Bernard has been named a "Rising Star" by the Association for Psychological Science due to her cross-disciplinary research in developmental, clinical, and neuroscience.
 Her ongoing work is funded by the National Institute of Mental Health.